MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016.md

  - Integration of directory contents with HR systems and other sources of authority
  - Syncing identities between directories, databases, and on-premises apps through common APIs and protocols, Microsoft-delivered connectors, and partner-delivered connectors

 Microsoft regularly releases updates to MIM, including enhancements based on customer requests and bug fixes, through hotfixes and service packs.
-The current MIM releases, MIM 2016 Service Pack 2 (SP2), and later hotfixes are supported under both fixed and Azure support policies.
+The current MIM releases, MIM 2016 Service Pack 3 (SP3), and later hotfixes are supported under both fixed and Azure support policies.
 See the [version history](./reference/version-history.md) for links to the most recent updates.
-If you're running FIM or MIM versions earlier than MIM 2016 SP2, upgrade to the latest hotfix for MIM 2016 SP2.
+If you're running FIM, MIM 2016 SP2, or earlier versions, we recommend installing the latest MIM SP3 version.

 ## Updates in MIM 2016 SP3